 Note: I bake by weight for accuracy.
 Cup measurements are approximate and may vary depending on how you scoop.

-Step 2: Bake: Pour into an 8x8 pan and bake for 30 mins or until lightly golden and set.
+Step 2: Bake: Pour into a parchment-lined 8x8 pan and bake at 350°F for 30–35 minutes, until lightly golden and a toothpick comes out clean.

-Step 3: Cool: Let the cake cool completely before frosting.
+SStep 3: Cool: Let the cake cool in the pan 15 minutes, then transfer to a rack and cool completely before frosting.

-Step 4: Frost: Spread with lemon buttercream and slice into squares.
+Step 4: Frost: Beat the lemon buttercream until fluffy, spread over the cooled cake, and slice into squares.

 Weigh your ingredients!
 Using a kitchen scale ensures your measurements are accurate, which is key for getting consistent results in baking.
 It takes the guesswork out of measuring and helps your recipes turn out exactly as intended every time.